Moving from Data Warehouse to Data Lake

 If you are dealing with accounting data, sales, inventory, and customers, I would strongly recommend that you continue working with your Data Warehouse in order to achieve the most accurate numbers.

 On the other hand, if you are dealing with data coming from social media, weblogs, streaming data, or call center data, I would strongly recommend that you use Data Lakes.

 And although we are dealing with two types of concepts, this doesn’t mean that they don’t “walk hand in hand together”.
 You may find that to answer a specific business need you have to combine both events data and transactional data.
 And this can become your new data lake architecture.

 Moving From a Data Warehouse To a Data Lake

 Let’s dive straight into the architecture for Data Lake implementation.
-As illustrated above, you can see that the 3-stage Data Lake model has parallels to the Data Warehouse technique (ie. mirroring, staging and modeling layers), which is recommended regardless of whether you use AWS or GOOGLE.
+As illustrated above, you can see that the first 3-stage Data Lake model has parallels to the Data Warehouse technique (ie. mirroring, staging, and modeling layers), which is recommended regardless of whether you use AWS, GOOGLE, or Azure environments.

 Steps for Data Lake creation

 Implementing a cloud Data lake architecture is quite easy:

 - First – Choose a Data lake solution based on your need and technological environment Contact us if you need help in picking one